 LSUHSC REDCap Hands-On Videos:

-Topics covered: Epi Data Center at LSUHSC SPH, REDCap Consortium and Vanderbilt University, Basic definitions, how to start a new LSUHSC REDCap project, what LSUHSC REDCap looks like when one logs in and navigates to a project, Importance of Help & FAQ, overview description of Project Home & Project Setup, Left Menu, how to design your instrument, EHR integrations, data importing, adding/editing records, Record Status Dashboard, review a record, how to get more information about LSUHSC REDCap, possible costs, data exports, text-to-speech feature, REDCap login with LSUHSC credentials, data import tool, user permissions, data quality, user whitelist.
+Topics covered: SPH Analytic Center at LSUHSC SPH, REDCap Consortium and Vanderbilt University, Basic definitions, how to start a new LSUHSC REDCap project, what LSUHSC REDCap looks like when one logs in and navigates to a project, Importance of Help & FAQ, overview description of Project Home & Project Setup, Left Menu, how to design your instrument, EHR integrations, data importing, adding/editing records, Record Status Dashboard, review a record, how to get more information about LSUHSC REDCap, possible costs, data exports, text-to-speech feature, REDCap login with LSUHSC credentials, data import tool, user permissions, data quality, user whitelist.